Naki93/frontend-blog-preview/README.md

 📏 Box Shadow:

 Achieving Box shadow in this project was a bit difficult.
+I want to learn how to produce animations/transitions on the box shadow property

 ## Author